A shoot gone wrong, an unhappy client, an email from your client’s lawyer. Things don’t always go to plan.

-In the unlikely event something does go wrong, there’s nothing worse than attempting to handle this matter yourself.
-If you are insured with a specialist media insurer, their claims handlers and solicitors are experts in these situations, and may be able make the problem disappear without too much fuss.
+In the unlikely event that something does go wrong, there’s nothing worse than attempting to handle this matter yourself.
+If you are insured with a specialist media insurer, their claims handlers and solicitors are experts in these situations and may be able to make the problem disappear without too much fuss.
 More time for you to do what you love … photography.

 A common question, and one that’s difficult to answer.
-We handle a number of professional indemnity claims throughout the year, some can be settled quickly, others can involve months of negotiation and mediation.
+We handle several professional indemnity claims throughout the year, some can be settled quickly, and others can involve months of negotiation and mediation.
 As the title of the product suggests, it protects the photographer’s professional reputation.
 As such, it is very difficult to share the specific details of the claims we have handled.
 We have therefore put together some theoretical claims examples, some of which are similar to claims we have handled.

 Commissioned to provide travel photography for a feature in a leading national newspaper, the photographer spent 4 weeks travelling across Italy shooting many popular tourist attractions.

-The tourist was a wealthy businessman and very unhappy when he discovered his photograph on the front of the feature, and asked his lawyers to pursue a claim against the newspaper.
+The tourist was a wealthy businessman and very unhappy when he discovered his photograph on the front of the feature and asked his lawyers to pursue a claim against the newspaper.
 In this case, although in our eyes, the editorial team at the newspaper were very much at fault, their legal team pursued the photographer that supplied the image for indemnification.
-The insurers successfully defended the photographer, as well as maintaining the relationship with the newspaper to ensure the photographer did not lose future work.
+The insurers successfully defended the photographer and maintained the relationship with the newspaper to ensure the photographer did not lose future work.